+I’m proud of my role in every single milestone the studio has hit while I’ve been here.
 I went from someone brand new who only knew how to play video games to someone called upon for knowledge and guidance when others needed help, and I eventually became someone overseeing every single live deploy.

 I’m the Senior Live Producer at ZOS.
 When asked what “Live Production” means, I usually say we’re the semi-permeable barrier between developers and the live game or the gatekeepers of live.
 We’re at the end of the assembly line when a new update or patch is about to be released, sorting through the known bugs and features to ensure the updates are clean, polished, and launch on time.
 We’re also the team collecting issues and feedback from players and coordinating fixes with developers.
 If something goes live to players, whether it’s a Chapter, DLC, incremental, hotfix, or update to a tool or website, we’re watching over it.

 I originally joined the team in 2010 with the very first batch of QA testers hired for ESO.
 At that point, the game was in early development, and the knowledge I gained in my first year at ZOS was invaluable, shaping the rest of my career.
 I’m very grateful to the QA team for giving me that opportunity.

 When I originally joined ZOS, I knew that I wanted to make games.
 I had a degree in graphic design and was midway through a computer science degree, so my interests straddled the art and tech sides of game development.
 Tech won out quickly, because my curiosity drove me towards embedded QA for teams working on infrastructure, graphics, systems, and tools, and I moved from there into production for some of the technical teams.